-- 1. Understand and expected to learn basic operation of matrices and about the linear system and some analytical methods for solution. - 2.
-Using the concept of Eigen value and Eigen vector- properties solve equations of applications for orthogonal transformation. - 3.
-Solve the dependence and independence of vectors, basis, linear transformation. - 4.
-Elaborate the basic concepts of Inner product spaces. - 5.
-Analyze the mean value theorems and solve their applications to the given functions, series expansions of a function using Taylor's theorem. - 6.
-Apply the knowledge of special functions such as Beta & Gamma functions and their properties to solve improper integrals and the applications of definite integrals.
+- 1. Basic operation of matrices and about the linear system and some analytical methods for solution. - 2.
+Concept of Eigen value and Eigen vector- properties and applications for orthogonal transformation. - 3.
+Dependence and independence of vectors, basis, linear transformation. - 4.
+Basic concepts of Inner product spaces. - 5.
+Mean value theorems and their applications to the given functions, series expansions of a function using Taylor's theorem. - 6.
+Special functions such as Beta & Gamma functions and their properties, evaluation of improper integrals and the applications of definite integrals.